nick-torenvliet/DIET-Workshop-Scientific-Computing-Stack/README.md

-# DIET-Workshop-AI-Desktop
+# DIET-Workshop: The Scientific Computing Stack
-a tour of the tools and workflows popular with AI researchers
+a tour of popular tools and workflows